mljs/feedforward-neural-networks/README.md

 * `trainingSet` - A matrix of the training set.
 * `predictions` - A matrix of predictions with the same size of rows of the trainingSet.
+* `iterations` - Maximum number of iterations of the algorithm.
 * `learningRate` - The learning rate (number).
 * `momentum` - The regularization term (number).